SVProgressHUD/SVProgressHUD/README.md

 ### From CocoaPods

 [CocoaPods](http://cocoapods.org) is a dependency manager for Objective-C, which automates and simplifies the process of using 3rd-party libraries like `SVProgressHUD` in your projects.
-Simply add the following line to your [Podfile](http://guides.cocoapods.org/using/using-cocoapods.html):
+First, add the following line to your [Podfile](http://guides.cocoapods.org/using/using-cocoapods.html):

 ```ruby
 pod 'SVProgressHUD'